coderknot/animal-preserve/README.md

   * Additional Features
     * Integration of service provider for accessing animal data (allows for data to be easily shared across multiple components and separates data source details from application functionality)
     * Filtering on additional animal details through pipes:
-      * animal-diet - filter based on all, carnivores, omnivores, "meat-eaters" (carnivores AND omnivores) to simplify the food preparation process performed by caretakers
+      * animal-diet - filter based on all, carnivores, omnivores, herbivores to simplify the food preparation process performed by caretakers
     * Calculate and display the total number of caretakers needed
     * Timestamp property added to animal record, generated on submission of new animal form